Data Gaps and Research Needs

 The list below has been compiled with a great deal of input from multiple organizations, agencies, First Nations representatives, and the interested public.
 The list is continuously updated to reflect current research and monitoring needs.

-Please contact David Bywater, Conservation Program Manager, ([email protected], 705-774-0978) about research and monitoring opportunities.
+Please contact David Bywater, Director of Lands and Waters Programs, ([email protected], 705-774-0978) about research and monitoring opportunities.

 Common Research Needs